 Structures.
 Bridges, culverts, catch basins, drop inlets, retaining walls, cribbing, manholes, endwalls, buildings, sewers, service pipes, underdrains, foundation drains, and other features that may be encountered in the Work and not otherwise classed herein.

+Subconsultant.
+Any person or organization to whom the Designer or DBT has sublet or assigned any portion of its contractual obligations for the development of Design Documents.
+Must hold a Certificate of Authorization from the Ohio State Board of Registration for Professional Engineers and has fulfilled the Prequalification requirements under ORC.

 Subcontractor.
-An individual, firm, or corporation to whom the Contractor sublets part of the Contract to be performed on the job site, who prior to such undertaking receives the written consent of the Director, and who is qualified under through inclusive.
+An individual, firm, or corporation to whom the Contractor sublets part of the Contract to be performed on the job site, who prior to such undertaking receives the written consent of the Director, and who is qualified under ORC.

 Subgrade.
 The portion of a Roadbed upon which the pavement structure and shoulders are constructed.